alexhunsley/swift-topics/README.md

 # Our example expressed in Swift Topics

-If we express our example above using Swift Topics, the setup code for our topic (SettingsScreen) and contexts (action, event) is like this:
+If we express our example above using the idea of topics, the setup code for our topic (SettingsScreen) and contexts (action, event) is like this:

 ```swift
 	// a topic for our settings screen